-In many cases, treaties and other international agreements establish frameworks that govern cooperative activities with other countries, but leave to the discretion of the parties whether to engage in any such activities.
-In other cases, the agreements may contemplate specific cooperative activities, but obligations to engage in them are made subject to the availability of funds.
+In many cases, treaties and other international agreements establish frameworks that govern cooperative activities with other countries but leave to the discretion of the parties whether to engage in any such activities.
+In other cases, the agreements may contemplate specific cooperative activities, but create no present or contingent obligations to engage in them.
 Cooperative activities relevant to these treaties and other international agreements fall under the first category, which does not result in the U.S. government incurring any financial liability.
 Since these treaties and other international agreements have no financial impact, they are not reported or disclosed in this Financial Report.

-Some treaties and other international agreements fall under the second category, involving specific obligations by the U.S. government to pay money to other countries or international organizations.
-Examples of such agreements include those that establish international organizations under which the U.S. government undertakes obligations to pay assessed dues to the organization; grant agreements under which the U.S. government provides foreign assistance funds to other countries; and claims settlement agreements under which the U.S. government agrees to pay specific sums of money to settle claims.
+Some treaties and other international agreements fall under the second category, and involve a present obligation, and therefore result in liability recognition.
+Such present obligation may relate to the U.S. government providing financial and inkind support, including assessed contributions, voluntary contributions, grants, and other assistance to international organizations in which it participates as a member.
+Examples of such agreements include those that establish international organizations under which the U.S. government provides foreign assistance funds to other countries; and claims settlement agreements under which the U.S. government agrees to pay specific sums of money to settle claims.
 For further information related to treaties and other international agreements that fall under the second category, refer to Note 19-Commitments.